 The site is also an ecological education base for teachers and students from all over.
-Some local governments around the province have approached Zhang to learn his methods in treating and greening their abandoned mines.
+Some local governments around the province have approached Zhang to learn his methods for treating and greening their abandoned mines.

 Zhang Junping has high hopes for a brighter future.
 He believes more tourists and investment will come soon.
 In the meantime, the work goes on.

 Naz is the Manager for Editorial Asia at Green Network.
 She performs the role of Editor for Green Network Asia and Reviewer for Green Network ID.